-The surgery-related expenses include the pre- and post-surgical expenses.
-The pre-surgical expenses are associated with the age and medical condition of the patient and thus the number and type of investigations required.
-Post-surgical expenses may include prescription medications and follow-up consultations.
+The costs related to left ventricular assisted devise include the pre- and post-surgical expenses.
+The pre-surgical expenses are associated with the age and medical condition of the patient requiring different number and type of investigations required.
+The post-surgical expenses include prescription medications and follow-up consultations for optimum recovery.

 We Help you Choose the Right Treatment, Surgeon & Hospital